-- For hospitalized patients with severe disease, NIH guidelines recommend the use of remdesivir for patients with SpO2 ≤94% on ambient air at sea level or requiring supplemental oxygen (grade of recommendation: AI) and for those on mechanical ventilation or ECMO (grade of recommendation: BI). - Dexamethasone is recommended in patients with who are mechanically ventilated (grade of recommendation: AI) and in patients who require supplemental oxygen but who are not mechanically ventilated (BI).
-Dexamethasone is not recommended in patients who do not require supplemental oxygen (grade of recommendation: AI). - There are insufficient data to recommend for or against the use of convalescent plasma, hyperimmune immunoglobulin, or IL-6 / IL-1 inhibitors. - Recommend against the use of: chloroquine/hydroxyquloroquine, hydroxychloroquine + azithromycin, HIV protease inhibitors, or other immunomodulators, except in a clinical trial.
+- For hospitalized patients with severe disease, NIH guidelines recommend the use of remdesivir for patients with SpO2≤94% on ambient air at sea level or requiring supplemental oxygen (grade of recommendation: AI) and for those on mechanical ventilation or ECMO (grade of recommendation: BI). - Dexamethasone is recommended in patients who require supplemental oxygen (Figure 12). - There are insufficient data to recommend for or against the use of convalescent plasma, hyperimmune immunoglobulin, or IL-6 / IL-1 inhibitors. - Recommend against the use of: chloroquine/hydroxychloroquine, hydroxychloroquine + azithromycin, HIV protease inhibitors, or other immunomodulators, except in a clinical trial.